Gavrisimo/gavrisimo.github.io/_posts/2012-04-21-how-to-install-sphinx-on-ubuntu-10-4.md

 After that all you have to do is this:

-{% highlight bash %}
+{% highlight bash linenos %}
 ./configure
 make
 make install
 {% endhighlight %}

-The server I was installing this on is Ubuntu 10.4 and my host provider is [http://www.linode.com/](linode.com) which means I have very small set of things installed other then `php/apache/mysql`.
+The server I was installing this on is Ubuntu 10.4 and my host provider is [linode.com](http://www.linode.com/) which means I have very small set of things installed other then `php/apache/mysql`.
 That's why I had problems with these commands and this is what helped:

 `apt-get install libmysqlclient-dev gcc g++`